25 First Time Home Buyer Tips to Get Your Foot in The Door

 Traditionally, home appraisals have just been a normal part of the buying process, and they would usually come in right at or slightly above the selling price.
 But with home prices skyrocketing and many people making offers that are well over the seller’s asking price, some agents are seeing appraisals come in lower than the sales price.

-If the appraisal comes in lower than the sales price, it might be on you as the buyer to come up with the difference or walk away from the deal.
-You also have the choice of negotiating with the seller for a reduction in price, but if there are multiple offers on the property, they may not be amenable to that option.
+If the appraisal comes in lower than the sales price, it might be up to you, the buyer, to come up with the difference or walk away from the deal.
+You also have the choice of negotiating with the seller for a price reduction, but if there are multiple offers on the property, they may not be amenable to that option.

-Before you make your offer, talk to your agent about this possibility and see what your options are and whether or not your agent feels confident about the house appraising at the offer price.
+Before you make your offer, talk to your agent about this possibility, see what your options are, and ask whether your agent feels confident about the house appraising at the offer price.

 “Your agent should be able to show you comparable properties in that price range, as well as other recently sold or pending houses,” says Navarro.